ayushsingh82/Morph.Share/contract/README.md

-# Friend.Share Smart Contracts
+# Morph.Share Smart Contracts

-This directory contains the smart contracts for the Friend.Share platform, which enables group payments, event management, and fund coordination.
+This directory contains the smart contracts for the Morph.Share platform, which enables group payments, event management, and fund coordination.

 ## Contracts Overview